 - A. The evaluation of the performance of each employee in the school system is the responsibility of the administration.
-Before evaluation begins in any school year, the building administrator will meet with the teacher (s) in his/her building to discuss criteria for evaluation. - B. All formal monitoring and observation of the work of a teacher shall be conducted openly and with the teacher's knowledge. - C. The Board and the Association recognize that the ability of pupils to progress and mature academically is the combined result of school, home, economic, and social environment and that teachers alone cannot be held accountable for all aspects of the academic achievement of the pupil in the classroom. - The administration will assist teachers in improving instruction through direct D. observation of the teacher's work and through providing written summaries of those observations.
-Each formal evaluation will be based on (2) two observations and other criteria listed in the contract.
-The two formal observations will be conducted within ten (10) working days from the date of the 1st observation, with one being at least 60 minutes or a class period and the other at least 30 minutes.
-Probationary teachers will have two (2) formal evaluations at least 60 days apart and completed prior to April 1.
-Tenured teachers shall be evaluated at least once every three (3) years.
-By October 1st of each school year in which they are not being evaluated, a meeting with the tenured teacher needs to occur with the building administrator to review the teacher's self-evaluation and any goals that were developed as a result of the most recent evaluation.
-Observations of tenured teachers need to be completed by May 15.
-The performance evaluation shall be based on both observations and for probationary teachers, progress in meeting the goals set in his/her written IDP shall be included.
-A teachers' written Individual Development Plan will be developed by the Administration as required by the Teacher Tenure Law. - E. After the formal observation of a teacher, the administrator shall provide the written summary, with recommendations if necessary, to the teacher within ten (10) working days from the second formal observation.
+Before evaluation begins in any school year, the building administrator will meet with the teacher (s) in his/her building to discuss criteria for evaluation. - B. All formal monitoring and observation of the work of a teacher shall be conducted openly and with the teacher's knowledge. - C. The Board and the Association recognize that the ability of pupils to progress and mature academically is the combined result of school, home, economic, and social environment and that teachers alone cannot be held accountable for all aspects of the academic achievement of the pupil in the classroom.

+- D. The administration will assist teachers in improving instruction through direct observation of the teacher's work and through providing written summaries of those observations.
+The performance evaluation shall be based on both observations and teacher performance in relation to the Four Domains of Teaching Responsibility and corresponding rubrics found in Appendix H of the Master Agreement.
+Probationary teachers shall also be evaluated on progress in meeting the goals set in his/her written IDP.
+A probationary teacher's written Individual Development Plan will be developed by the administration as required by the Teacher Tenure Law. - E. After the formal observation of a teacher, the administrator shall provide the written summary, with recommendations if necessary, to the teacher within ten (10) working days from the second formal observation.
 The administrator shall schedule a conference with the teacher to discuss the written evaluation. - F. A teacher shall receive a copy of the written evaluation and shall have the right to make comments (in writing) in response to the evaluation.
-Said written rebuttals or
+Said written rebuttals or clarification shall be attached to the copy placed in the teacher's personnel file within ten (10) working days of the conference. - G. If an administrator believes a teacher is doing unacceptable work, the reasons therefore shall be set forth in specific terms as shall an identification of the specific ways in which the teacher is to improve, as described in the Individualized Development Plan (I.D.P.).
+A tenured teacher on an IDP will be evaluated using the traditional evaluation format. - H. The formal evaluation form to be used is attached hereto as Appendix H.